ihenrywu/Gurobi-Tool-Network-Model/README.md

 - Traveling Salesperson Problem

-Detailed usage guidelines can be found in: [Handbook of Excel to Gurobi for Network Models](https://github.com/ihenrywu/Gurobi-Tool-Network-Model/blob/main/%E3%80%90PDF%E3%80%91Handbook%20of%20Gurobi%20All-In-One%20Jupyter%20GUI.pdf).
+Detailed usage guidelines can be found in: [Handbook of TOOL 1: Excel to Gurobi for Network Models]().

 ## TOOL 2: Gurobi All-in-One Jupyter GUI